jina-ai/finetuner/docs/1_how_it_works/1_2_difference.md

 ## Finetuner is extremely easy to use 🚀

-Finetuner give user the flexibility to choose machine learning hyper-parameters, while all these parameters are `Optional`.
+Finetuner gives user the flexibility to choose machine learning hyper-parameters, while all these parameters are `Optional`.

-If you do not have machine learning background, not a problem.
+If you do not have a machine learning background, not a problem.
 As was stated before, you only need to send us the training data organized as a [DocumentArray](https://docarray.jina.ai/).
 In case you do not know which backbone to choose,